 Right to Buy

-If you're a council tenant and you would like to buy your rented home at a discount, our (the) Right to Buy scheme can help.
+If you're a council tenant and you would like to buy your rented home at a discount, the Right to Buy scheme is available.

 Who is eligible?